dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/consistency-checking.rst

 - An instance of ``knora-base:Resource`` has an object property pointing to a ``knora-base:Value`` or to another ``Resource``, and its class has no cardinality for that property.
+- An instance of ``knora-base:Value`` has a subproperty of ``knora-base:valueHas``, and its class has no cardinality for that property.

 Cardinalities in base classes are inherited by derived classes.
 Derived classes can override inherited cardinalities by making them more restrictive, i.e. by specifying